oxyppgyn/oh-weasel-dist-model/README.md

 * Run the provided R notebook `oh-weasel-dist-model_Expo.Rmd` to create the iSDMs used and their related distribution maps.

 ### American Society of Mammalogists (ASM) Annual Meeting
-* Download the aspect tiff file from [STRMGL3](https://portal.opentopography.org/raster?opentopoID=OTSRTM.042013.4326.1), which is used to derive eastness and westness (aspect).
+* Download the aspect tiff file from [STRMGL3](https://portal.opentopography.org/raster?opentopoID=OTSRTM.042013.4326.1), which is used to derive eastness and northness (components of aspect).
   * In box 1 ("Coordinates"), select "Manually enter selection coordinates" and use the following values:

     Xmin | Ymin | XMax | YMax